cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 1. ...

 Discuss your sharing experiences in the circle.

+**lernOS Canvas:** if you find people from your relationship list inside an internal or external social network list the network in the building block "My Social Networks".

 ## [An Appointment With Yourself](#an-appointment-with-yourself)
 Do you spend enough time for your personal development and for working on your personal objectives?
 A lot of people are busy with their day to day business and do not care enough for their strategic development and their well being.
 A good approach is to make an appointment with yourself and reserve that time in your calender so nobody else can invite you then.
 A friday afternoon or any other day with no regular meetings might work well.